-One of the dozens of things I keep track of in feature films is the language used by and in reference to female characters, both women and girls.
+One of the dozens of things I keep track of in mainstream movies is the language used in reference to female characters, both women and girls.
+Part of the reason for this is that language is very revealing about filmmakers.
+It tells us a lot about how well or poorly they think of women.
 Gorillas in the Mist (1988), a biography of Dian Fossey based on her work and a story by Anna Hamilton Phelan and Harold T.P.
 Hayes (screenplay by Phelan), scores well for women’s presence and voice.
 The protagonist (Sigourney Weaver) is strong, independent and assertive.
-It is not surprising that she won a Golden Globe award for best actress.

 © 2019 Alline Cormier